m99coder/pg15-logical-replication-row-filter/README.md

 In order to use two database instances with different data, the initialization steps for pgbench and the actual benchmark queries had to be changed.

 Even identifiers are entered in the source, odd identifiers in the target.

+Additionally, the primary keys had to be adjusted a bit to contain `bid` in each case.

 ## Postgres